P-p-H-d/mlib/README.md

 ### M-BUFFER

+This header implements different kind of fixed circular buffer.

 A [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer)
-(or ring buffer) is a data structure using a single, bounded buffer as if it were connected end-to-end.
+(or ring buffer) is a data structure using a single, bounded buffer as if its head was connected to its tail.

 #### BUFFER\_DEF(name, type, size, policy[, oplist])

 Define the buffer 'name##\_t' and its associated methods as "static inline" functions.
-A buffer is a fixed size queue or stack.
+A buffer is a fixed circular queue implementing a queue (or stack) interface.
-If it is built with the BUFFER\_THREAD\_SAFE option (default) it can be used to transfer message from multiple producer threads to multiple consumer threads.
+It can be used to transfer message from multiple producer threads to multiple consumer threads.
-This is done internally using a mutex and conditional waits.
+This is done internally using a mutex and conditional waits (if it is built with the BUFFER\_THREAD\_SAFE option -- default)

 'name' shall be a C identifier that will be used to identify the container.

 The size parameter defined the fixed size of the queue.
-It can be 0, in which case, the fixed size will be defined at initialization time and the needed objects to handle the buffer will be allocated at initialization time too.
+It can be 0.
+In this case, the fixed size is defined at initialization time only and the needed objects to handle the buffer are allocated at initialization time too.
-Otherwise the needed objects will be embedded within the structure, preventing any other allocations.
+Otherwise the needed objects are embedded within the structure, preventing any other allocations.

 Multiple additional policy can be applied to the buffer by performing a logical or of the following properties:

 * BUFFER\_QUEUE : define a FIFO queue (default),
 * BUFFER\_STACK : define a stack (exclusive with BUFFER\_QUEUE),
-* BUFFER\_BLOCKING : define blocking calls for the default push/pop methods (default); this is a synonym to BUFFER\_BLOCKING\_PUSH|BUFFER\_BLOCKING\_POP,
-* BUFFER\_UNBLOCKING : define unblocking calls for the default push/pop methods; this is a synonym to BUFFER\_UNBLOCKING\_PUSH|BUFFER\_UNBLOCKING\_POP,
-* BUFFER\_BLOCKING\_PUSH : define blocking calls for the default push methods (default),
-* BUFFER\_UNBLOCKING\_PUSH : define unblocking calls for the default push methods,
-* BUFFER\_BLOCKING\_POP : define blocking calls for the default pop methods (default),
-* BUFFER\_UNBLOCKING\_POP : define unblocking calls for the default pop methods,

 * BUFFER\_THREAD\_SAFE : define thread safe functions (default),
-* BUFFER\_THREAD\_UNSAFE : define thread unsafe functions,
+* BUFFER\_THREAD\_UNSAFE : define thread unsafe functions (exclusive with BUFFER\_THREAD\_SAFE),

 * BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH to push a new initialized object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
 In practice, it works as if POP performs the initialization of the object.
-* BUFFER\_PUSH\_OVERWRITE : PUSH will always overwrite the first entry (this is mostly used to reduce latency).
+* BUFFER\_PUSH\_OVERWRITE : PUSH overwrites the last entry if the queue is full instead of blocking,
 * BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop_deferred ; this enables to handle object that are in-progress of being consumed by the thread.

 This container is designed to be used for easy synchronization inter-threads